 - More than 600 children were helped in the first year alone, increasing the support goals to 260% more people than originally planned, all within the same original budget.

 - Over 700 hours in administration time saved per year.

-- The number of collaborative teams involved in the process increased from 4 to more than 40 because of the ease of use and secure information sharing features.
+- The number of collaborative teams involved in the process has increased from four to more than 40 because of the ease of use and secure information sharing features.